ianshulx/React-projects-for-beginners/README.md

 <h3>NOTE#1: PLEASE CHECK YOUR PR0JECT CAREFULLY, IT SHOULD BE ERROR-FREE, YOUR PROJECT WILL BE REVIEWED If REVIEWER FOUND ANY ERROR YOU REQUEST WILL MARKED AS "INVALID".<h3>

 <h3>NOTE#2: DON'T FORGET TO LIST YOUR PROJECT IN THE "index.html" FILE IN THE ROOT FOLDER OF THE REPO.
-YOU CAN ALSO ADD THE DEMO LINK OF YOUR PROJECT<h3>
+YOU CAN ALSO ADD THE DEMO LINK OF YOUR PROJECT(IF ANY)<h3>
 <h3>Description</h3>

 This repository serves as a platform for Hacktoberfest participants who are on their journey to mastering React JS.
 It's a place where you can share your mini-projects, learn from others, and contribute to the growth of the open-source community.